Editor’s note: This column first published Jan 12, 2018

 Is there any better feeling in the world than getting a package in the mail? — I mean besides love, roller coaster rush and the act of giving.

-I’m waiting for a special package, and I can barely contain myself.
-Last Christmas, my wife Betsy gave me one of the greatest gifts ever in the history of Christmas gifts.
+I’m waiting for a special package and I can barely contain myself.
+Last Christmas, Betsy gave me one of the greatest gifts ever in the history of Christmas gifts.
 It was not an official Daisy Red Ryder Ranger Model 1938 Air Rifle BB Gun.
 It’s better, and this gift won’t poke my eye out.

 It’s my membership renewal to The Planetary Society.
 Go ahead and take a pause, a nerd alert is in order.
 I’ll wait ...